airfocusio/airfocus-api/docs/authentication.md

 When implementing an integration with API, it's often useful to not authenticate as a specific user, but rather as some kind of application or bot, which allows to identify actions performed by the integration.
 Personal access tokens are not suitable for this, because they act on behalf of the user who has created them.
-And so we plan to add a feature which will allow to create impersonated access tokens which act on behalf of a bot-user.
+And so we plan to add a feature which will allow to create impersonal access tokens which act on behalf of a bot-user.

 ## Safety and data protection